soumyakapu/Interview-Preparation/Defnitions.md

 - this annotation ignores the logical property of serialization and deserialization
 - it is used for getters,setters and fields
 - if we use this annotation at fields or its getters, the field is not serialized

 ### 16. Why java 8 is more popular than java 9 and other versions?
-### 16. Why java 8 is more popular than java 9 and other versions?
-### 16. Why java 8 is more popular than java 9 and other versions?
-### 16. Why java 8 is more popular than java 9 and other versions?

-### 16. Why java 8 is more popular than java 9 and other versions?
 - java 8 version is introduced in march 2014, it is a major updates like streams,static and default methods ,functional interface,lamda and java8 is a LTS(long term support) version